Richard Peter (Paralympian): Career

 Peter began as a program coordinator at the B.C.
 Wheelchair Sports Association while he was still competing professionally in basketball.
 Here, he began as a camp counselor and moved up to his current position.
 He organizes many of the junior sport camps, where he motivates children in wheelchairs to pursue healthy lifestyles and sport participation.
 One of the youth campers can recall that “when he plays with us, it makes me want to do the best I can”.
 He ensures that every child participates and he brings in his gold medals to show his accomplishments due to his hard work.
 Along with being a role model for basketball, he also began competitive wheelchair tennis and continues to participate in sport.

 Alongside the camps, he has hosted an “Aboriginal Have a Go!” day, where those considered Indigenous could try different wheelchair sports like tennis, basketball and rugby.
 The day was not exclusive to those in wheelchairs.
 The event was in association with “Bridging the Gap”, which is an organization where they raise awareness for wheelchair sports, with one of the methods being the holding of “Have a go!” days.

-Richard sees a need in his community for Indigenous sport run programs.
+Peter sees a need in his community for Indigenous sport run programs.

 Community involvement

 While still involved in professional wheelchair basketball, Peter began mentoring youth, and specifically those who were paralyzed.
 In 2012, while training in Europe for the Paralympics, he flew back to visit with and introduce a recently paralyzed First Nations teen to wheelchair sports.
 During his playing a wish of his was to continue mentoring youth and he has been able to mentor youth through many inspirational and motivational speeches for children.
 This includes a speech for a training camp geared towards Aboriginal youth and at a “mini we day” at a public school, which included a “we stand together” campaign to raise awareness about Aboriginal youth in their schools.

 Along with the Canadian Paralympic Committee, he also participated in a cross country tour called “Canadian Paralympic Schools Week” where they educated Canadians about Paralympic sports in Canadian towns and cities.
-While in Iqaluit, Richard was able to make a difference, making connections with youth who had disabilities and getting to know members in the community on a personal level.
+While in Iqaluit, Peter was able to make a difference, making connections with youth who had disabilities and getting to know members in the community on a personal level.

 Paralympic Achievements

-In 1994, after Richard Peter made the Senior Men's National Team, on Team Canada, he became an important player for their team.
+In 1994, after Peter made the Senior Men's National Team, on Team Canada, he became an important player for their team.
 From his first game to his last game he made his nation proud with winning a great deal of medals, and he even won them back-to-back.